ninnion/Sentiment-Analysis/README.md

 - `create_headers`: This function provides the bearer token to the API.
 - `get_rules`: This function requests the current rules in place.
 - `delete_all_rules`: This function resets all rules.
-- `set_rules`: This function defines the rules on which tweets to pull from the API, by sending the search term (e.g. "bitcoin") to the API.
+- `set_rules`: Defines the rules on which tweets to pull from the API, by sending the search term (e.g. "bitcoin") to the API.
 - `get_stream`: This function starts the Twitter stream and the tweets are being collected, analyzed and displayed.

 #### 2. Analysis of the collected tweets